 PLEASE NOTE: If payment is denied, please call your bank and make sure that your credit card is set up for international purchases, then simply try again.

 Don’t forget to mention your order #ID!

 Just like pollen from trees, grasses or weeds, marijuana pollen may trigger allergic reactions in a very small minority of people.
-This subject has not been studied in depth, but there are scientific articles and studies that point to allergic reactions caused by cannabis.
+This subject has not been studied in depth, but there are scientific divs and studies that point to allergic reactions caused by cannabis.

 If you choose a product that is GMP certified you minimize the risk of contamination with allergens.
 Endoca offers the finest quality cannabis extracts on the market as it is GMP certified.
 This means that our products contain no hazardous chemicals that can cause an allergic reaction.

 Cannabis contains over 400 different molecules: Phytocannabinoids, Terpenes, Chlorophyll, Alkanes, Nitrogenous compounds, Amino acids, Sugars, Aldehydes, Alcohols, Ketones, Flavonoids, Glycosides, Vitamins, Pigments and Water.